turingschool/curriculum/source/projects/blogger.markdown

 Though we could certainly drop into the Rails console to create our first user, it will be better to create and test our form-based workflow by creating a user through it.

-We don't have any CRUD support for our Blogger model, but we can quickly get it by generating a scaffold.
+We don't have any CRUD support for our Author model, but we can quickly get it by generating a scaffold.
 The scaffold generator will want to overwrite some of the files we created when we generated the Sorcery files, so be sure to say no when it asks.
 To generate the scaffold, run the following:

 ```plain
 rails generate scaffold Author username:string email:string crypted_password:string salt:string